-ARCS® Foundation Northern California Chapter (NCC) is a dedicated group of Bay Area women focused on securing America’s leadership in science by granting awards to top scholars pursuing graduate studies in the sciences, math, engineering and medical research at six Northern California universities.
+ARCS® Foundation Northern California Chapter (NCC) is a dedicated group of Bay Area women focused on securing America’s leadership in science by granting awards to top scholars pursuing graduate studies in the sciences, technology, engineering, math and medical research at six Northern California universities.

 Every dollar contributed to an ARCS Foundation Scholar Awards Fund goes to students selected by their universities for their merit, their research and their potential.
 The impact is profound: ARCS Scholars appreciate our belief in them as much as the financial help we provide.